 If your dog vomits routinely, it’s a sign that something is not quite right, even if your dog seems to recover quickly from these episodes.
 “If the dog is vomiting a few times a week for a period of time, that’s something that should be addressed,” Dr. Osborne says.

-While vomiting be be nothing to worry about, it’s important, as always, to stay aware and look out for red flags.
+While vomiting may turn out to be nothing to worry about, it’s important, as always, to stay aware and look out for red flags.
 Waiting too long to bring your dog in for a veterinary visit can allow a smaller issue to become a more significant health problem.